 The MeatStick is our pick for best wireless meat thermometer thanks to its simple design and no probe wires mean you can use these meat probes with rotisserie devices, smokers, grills, ovens and even deep fryers.
 The battery can last up to 24 hours, and having no cables means you can monitor the entire cooking process from anywhere and easily move stuff around your smoker grill.

-After our tests, we all agreed that this is the best wireless thermometer for grilling because it is easy to deploy, get ready for the grill, and can withstand higher temperatures than our runner-up, The Meater+ .
+As indicated by our tests and after using this product on various tests, we all agreed that this is the best wireless thermometer for grilling because it is easy to deploy, get ready for the grill, and can withstand higher temperatures than our runner-up, The Meater+ .

 The smart technology and design of the “MeatStick” wireless meat thermometer allow for use even with a rotisserie, and being waterproof means it can work in a sous vide bag.
 The MeatStick is a wireless meat probe.
 All the working components are inside the probe itself.
 This versatility is not offered by thermometers with cables.